 Wisdom Teeth Removal in San Antonio, TX

 Wisdom teeth are a third set of molars found in the very back of your mouth.
 These teeth usually appear in late teens or early twenties.
 Sometimes, these teeth don’t need to be removed, but for most adults, these molars need to be surgically removed.

-Removal of Wisdom Teeth
+Impacted Wisdom Teeth

-In order to remove a wisdom tooth, our San Antonio dentist, Dr. Jabbour, first needs to numb the area around the tooth with a local anesthetic.
+Before beginning the surgery process, our dentist, Dr. Jabbour, first needs to numb the area around the wisdom tooth with a local anesthetic.
 Because the impacted tooth may still be under the gums and imbedded in your jawbone, Dr. Jabbour will need to remove a portion of the covering bone to extract the tooth.